 Now rinse out your container and refill it with clean water and soak your slightly soapy project in that for a bit.
 Do this a couple of times until the soap has been rinsed off your project.

 Now leave it flat to air dry.
 If you have a drying rack that would help it dry faster.
 I generally just leave it on a towel to dry for a while.

 Once your project is fully dry, you may want to iron it out to flatten it out completely.
 If you iron it while it is still damp, it can lead to colors running.
 Even colors that would not have bled in the cold or lukewarm wash.

 Don’t iron the front of your project.
 Place it face down on a towel so the stitches are not getting crushed or flattened.

 If you have used any sort of metallic threads, make sure to put another layer of fabric between your stitch and the iron.
 Do not iron metallic threads directly, and avoid using steam.
-Most metallic threads are synthetic and will melt or shink in high heat.
+Most metallic threads (or glow in the dark threads!) are synthetic and will melt or shrink in high heat.

 And you’re done!
 You can move on to framing or stretching it or whatever you were gonna do with your finished stitch.